 The service is only available to patients who have a blood test requested by Barts Health or a local GP.

-We are working with patients and clinicians to develop the system, so check our website for the latest information when you book.
+We are working with patients and clinicians to develop the system further, including by introducing a booking system for blood test appointments, so check our website for the latest information.

 How we’re protecting patients by changing the way we provide hospital medications